not-na/peng3d/README.txt

 .. image:: https://circleci.com/gh/not-na/peng3d.svg?style=svg
     :target: https://circleci.com/gh/not-na/peng3d

-peng3d is an opensource 3d graphics engine written in python and with pyglet.
+peng3d is an open-source 3D graphics engine written in python and with pyglet.

-peng3d aims to make creating quick-and-easy visualizations and proof-of-concept projects easier.
+peng3d aims to make creating quick-and-easy visualizations and proof-of-concept projects easier while still being powerful enough for larger projects as well.

 peng3d is a set of tools and classes extending built-in pyglet and python functionality with easier to use variants that are still compatible with low-level programming and old code.